How Trump’s immigration order affects one Iraqi family

 Those moments were precious to Al-Tameemi.
 He decided the play was important enough to gamble that he could still beat the order if he left early the next day.
 His little brother is passionate about theater and Al-Tameemi was determined to be there for his stage debut.
 After the show, the family stayed up late talking about the play, trying to have a good time even though they knew that another open-ended separation loomed.

 Al-Tameemi left for the airport at 4 a.m. while his family was still sleeping.
 He wanted to make sure to check in as early as possible in hopes of getting cleared before the executive order was announced.
 He said he’d never seen the secondary inspection room so full of Muslims.
 He made it back on U.S. soil 48 hours before Trump signed.
-As it turned out, Al-Tameemi would’ve had a grace period, anyway – the order takes effect 30 days after it’s issued.
+The order took effect immediately.

 “It felt really special to have that night with my family,” Al-Tameemi said.
 “If this means goodbye for a little while, it was a nice night to leave on, to have that connection, that closeness.
 I would’ve been devastated if I’d had to give that up.”

-Note: CORRECTION: An earlier version of this story incorrectly said Trump’s executive order contained a 30-day grace period.
-It took effect immediately.